 Tip 3: Make multiple different brews

-The beauty (and also the downside) of mixed fermentations is that it’s difficult to predict the final result.
-The presence of different microorganisms is one of the causes of this problem.
-If you make multiple different brews, you can blend them together and thus save a brew that would otherwise have probably ended up down the drain.
 For example, a brew that’s too acidic or contains too much tannin can be softened by diluting it with a sweeter brew.
 For optimal results, use high-quality ingredients.
 Mixed fermentations can bring out the complex aromas of grains, hops, and fruits, but they must be of the highest quality to be appreciated to their fullest.
 Opt for fresh and high-quality ingredients, such as fresh hops, local seasonal fruits, and high-quality grains, to create exceptional beers.

 Tip 4: Don’t buy oak barrels

 First of all, it is difficult, and probably more expensive, to get a reasonably sized oak barrel.
 Those you see in breweries can hold at least 200 liters of beer!
-In addition, they require a lot of space to store, must be completely filled, and their maintenance takes a lot of time.
-The inside of such a barrel must remain moist, otherwise it will start leaking and the risk of mold appearing will increase.
+In addition, they require a lot of space to store, must be filled, and their maintenance takes a lot of time.
+The inside of such a barrel must remain moist, otherwise, it will start leaking and the risk of mold appearing will increase.
 Finally, you need the agreement of your significant other, which is not always easy!
-The good news is that there are simple solutions to replace these barrels.
-Badmotivator Barrels produces reusable and affordable mini-barrels.
-Personally, I use oak chips.
-One ounce of these chips added to the beer a week before bottling is enough to give you a similar woody taste as a barrel.
-La Chope à Malt/Beer Grains sells different varieties.

 Tip 5: You don’t need to be a microbiologist to do mixed fermentations!

 You can buy ready-to-use yeasts and even pre-made yeast blends.
-Ask suppliers like La Chope à Malt/Beer Grains.
+Ask suppliers like La Chope à Malt/Beer Grain.
 Even simpler, if you’ve tasted a very good mixed-fermentation beer at home, keep the bottom of the bottle.
 You can even add fresh fruits (that you’ve grown or picked yourself) and the yeasts and bacteria on their surface will do the job.
-That being said, be careful of cross-contamination: wild yeasts are present everywhere in the environment, so it’s important to take measures to avoid cross-contamination with other beer brews.
-This can be done by carefully cleaning and disinfecting the brewing equipment and avoiding practices that can introduce unwanted wild yeasts into the brew.

 Cheers,